-This submission is made on behalf of members of the Canadian Association for Pharmacy Distribution Management (CAPDM), in advance of the May 2, 2023 HESA Committee meeting to inform the study of the PMPRB.
-CAPDM is the national trade association for distributors that supply pharmacies and hospitals with over 95% of medicines consumed in Canada.
+This submission is made on behalf of the Canadian Association for Pharmacy Distribution Management (CAPDM) in response to the 2023 Proposed Amendment to the Interim Guidance re: New Medicines (the Draft Guidance).

+Representing pharmacy supply chain stakeholders, CAPDM is the national trade association for distributors that supply pharmacies and hospitals with over 95% of medicines consumed in Canada.
 Pharmaceutical distributors ensure the safe, secure, and timely access of prescription and over-the-counter medications to every corner of the nation, servicing over 12,500 pharmacies and hospitals.
 This efficient, accurate, and reliable supply chain ensures physical accessibility to medicines for all Canadians.

-CAPDM is supportive of the Committee's decision to study the ongoing PMPRB reforms, which will have a significant unintended negative impact on core funding for Canada's medication supply system.
-If these reforms are to proceed in their current format, they risk further destabilizing an already fragile drug supply system, making access to medications for Canadians, particularly those in rural and remote areas, more challenging.
+CAPDM is supportive of the Committee's decision to study the ongoing PMPRB reforms, including the specific aspects this consultation explores, and encourages holistic examination of drug pricing to ensure sustainable funding for Canada's medication supply system.
+Without consideration of the costs of physical storage and delivery in contemplating drug pricing approaches, the current and considered reforms will further destabilizing an already fragile drug supply system, making access to medications for Canadians, particularly those in rural and remote areas, more challenging.

-In light of the recent changes in leadership at the highest levels of PMPRB, we believe now is an opportune time to revisit the intentions of the proposed PMPRB reforms and hold an open discussion regarding the effects on the already-fragile drug supply and potential further weakening of infrastructure that enables national medication access.
+Given the recent changes in the PMPRB's leadership, we believe now is an opportune time to revisit the intentions of the proposed PMPRB reforms and, rather than further examining detailed draft Guidelines, hold an open discussion among decision-makers and supply chain stakeholders on how the proposed approaches risk further weakening of the very infrastructure that enables national medication access.